RELATES TO: KRS 230.215, 230.260, 230.280, 230.290, 230.310, 230.398

 (4) The judges shall review the ownership of any horse that is entered in order to ensure the horse’s eligibility to race.

 (5) The judges may determine the validity for racing purposes of any lease, transfer, or agreement pertaining to ownership of a horse and may call for adequate evidence of ownership at any time.

 (6) The judges may declare a horse ineligible to race if the ownership or control of the horse is in question.

 Section 8.
 Use of Entry Fees.
-(1) The entry fees established in Section 7 of this administrative regulation shall be retained by each fair as compensation for conducting its harness racing program and in reimbursement of the expenses incurred.
+(1) The entry fees established in Section 5(1)(c) and (d) of this administrative regulation shall be retained by each fair as compensation for conducting its harness racing program and in reimbursement of the expenses incurred.

 (2) A fair shall, upon request, make a full accounting of the entry fees to the commission.

-Section 11.
+Section 9.
+Application for a License.
 A fair shall apply to the commission for a license to conduct a harness racing event and for approval of funds by December 15 of the year prior to the year of the event.
 At the time of application, the request for pari-mutuel wagering shall be included.

-Section 12.
+Section 10.
+Changes in Racing Program.
 A fair shall have the right to change the order of its program and to postpone or cancel an event due to bad weather or unavoidable cause.
 If a race is canceled because of lack of entries, entry fees shall be refunded.

-Section 13.
-An early closing event, and all divisions of that event, shall race a single heat at a distance of one (1) mile and shall be contested for a purse approved by the commission annually.
+Section 11.
+Early Closers.
+(1) An early closing event, and all divisions of that event, shall race a single heat at a distance of one (1) mile and shall be contested for a purse approved by the commission on an annual basis.

 (2) An early closing race shall be contested regardless of the number of entries.
 However, a fair may cancel an overnight race with less than five (5) entries.